 DOOH (Digital Out-of-Home) attribution is valid only for Android.
 To link ad impressions and app installs, MyTracker uses MAC address as a unique identifier assigned to a network interface controller.

 When an ad appears on digital billboards, our server receives data on all devices in front of each screens.
 MyTracker gathers MAC addresses, advertising time, and specific parameters embedded in the banner body (these are attribution window, app and tracking link ids).
 If some user install an app during the dooh window (by default, 1 day) on a device with a tracked MAC address, MyTracker could associate user appearance with out-of-home advertising.

-DOOH attribution priority is lower than Device ID matching (post view), but higher than Fingerprint (post view).
+DOOH attribution priority is lower than Device ID matching (post view) but higher than Probabilistic (post view).

 For more details about DOOH ads, refer to DOOH tracking